mckaywrigley/level-4-agent-code/README.md

 **Q**: Can I do more than 3 fix iterations?
 **A**: Yes, modify `const maxIterations = 3` in the flows to your preferred limit.

-**Q**: Do I have to keep the PR as a draft at first?
-**A**: Not necessarily.
-Draft mode is just a nice way to show “work in progress.”
-You could open a normal PR if you prefer.

 **Q**: What if I need the full file contents for partial commits?
 **A**: By default, we only fetch partial diffs.
 If you need the entire content, adapt the logic in `compareCommitsForPR(...)` to fetch file contents similarly to `buildPRContext`.